AlexDeweert/seng310_earltech/earltech_phase2/pages/phase4.md

 6. Find CSC100 On the future courses pages.
 7. Sign out.

-&nbsp;&nbsp;&nbsp;&nbsp;Once all tasks are completed and quantitative data is recorded (How long it took to achieve a certain task, how many clicks were needed) users will be asked to answer the qualitative questions, which ask the user mostly for recommendations and any issues they had within application usage.

 ## Facilitators Script
-Daniel: Students, Assistants and professor, Greetings!
-My name is Daniel Dubichev, co-CEO of Earl Technologies.
-Today, I am joined with three other co-CEO’s
+Facilitator: Greetings!
+My name is __________, a representative of Earl Technologies.

-Brendan: My name is Brendan Ciccone, co-Ceo
-Alex N: My name is Alex Nguyen, co-Ceo
-Alex D: My name is Alex Deweert, I am also a co-Ceo

-Daniel: First, we would like to thank you all for attending today.
-We are gathered to evaluate Earl Technologies latest and greatest product
+I’d would like to thank you for attending today.
+We are gathered to evaluate Earl Technologies latest and greatest product: The CalendarCompanion.

-*change slide*

-Daniel: -The Companion Calendar.
-Together, we have implemented an effective new application to redesign the UVIC Website and most of its functionalities.
-We believe our version is much more effective than its predecessor, and would like to confirm this through an evaluation with yourselves evaluating the application.
+Earl Tech has implemented an effective new application providing a user friendly interface with the notorious UVIC CourseSpaces website and most of its underlying functionality.
+We believe that this application is much more effective than its predecessor.
+We would like to confirm our beliefs through an evaluation with yourselves evaluating the application.

-*change slide*
-*Alex D.*: In our class slack, the link to our prototype has now been posted.
-It is under the #general channel and when clicked it will redirect.
-It is also displayed on the projector screen here if you’d like to manually type it in.
-(Important): Once at the login page, do not log in, as we must have all users on the same page.
+Before we get started, please consider this consent form for the evaluation :

-*start handing out consent forms*
+*hand out consent form(s)*

-*Alex N.*: During this period, we’d like to aswell distribute the consent forms for the evaluation.
-We would like to inform you this information is not mandatory whatsoever, and you are currently being passed around consent forms.
-If you would like to participate in the evaluation, please sign the consent form.
+Facilitator: We would like to inform you this information is not mandatory whatsoever.
+However,  if you would like to participate in this evaluation, please sign the consent form.

+*If the student(s) signed the consent form, begin evaluation below*

+*Otherwise, end the evaluation for the particular students and ask them to leave.*

-*Daniel*: Once you’ve signed the consent form, flip the page to see a list of tasks along with questions about that task.
+Facilitator: Once you’ve signed the consent form, flip the page to see a list of tasks along with questions about that task.
 For each task, we will have it displayed on the screen, and we will attempt one task at a time to ensure all participants are up to date.

+I’d like to bring your attention to the screen in front of you with the proto.io page open.
+You should see a login screen to our app.
+We will begin shortly.

-*Someone*: Furthermore, for each task being evaluated, there will be a timer on the projected screen so that you may mark down the time it took for you to accomplish said task.
+For each task being evaluated, there will be a timer on the projected screen so that you may mark down the time it took for you to accomplish said task.

-*Someone*: Aswell, we would like you to mark down how many taps or clicks it took you to accomplish a task, to see the average speed of task completion.
+Aswell, we would like you to mark down how many taps or clicks it took you to accomplish a task, to see the average speed of task completion.

-*Daniel*: We are finally ready to begin the evaluation.
-Please note that each row in the classroom has its own co-Ceo if you require any assistance.
-Before we move on the next task, each co-Ceo will signal that their row is finished.
+If you require any assistance, please do not hesitate to ask.
 Before we begin are there any questions?

-*CO-CEOS take positions as facilitators in each row* *Everyone*: Answers questions
+*Answer questions as necessary*

-*Daniel*: Just a reminder,If you’ve signed the consent form, please remember to mark down how many clicks it took to accomplish the task, as well as the time it took by referring at the screen!
+Facilitator: Just a reminder,If you’ve signed the consent form, please remember to mark down how many clicks it took to accomplish the task, as well as the time it took by referring at the screen!

 Here we Go!
 The first task is to:

-*Change Slide*:

-*Daniel*: Log In as a student.
-You may begin in 3..2...1… begin!
+Log In as a student.
+You may begin in 3..2...1… start!

-*Brendan*: Logging is in a very important feature, in fact we have three different variants of the Companion Calendar, Student, Teacher and Administration.
-However, since most of you are students, we will ask you to do the student login

-*Daniel*: Once each row is done, a fellow co-Ceo will give me a signal and once all rows are done ill move to the next

-*Change Slide*

-*Daniel*: The second task is to discover one assignment or test and it’s brief details from the Study Assistant.
-The timer begins in 3...2...1..begin!

-*Brendan*: We’ve integrated an agenda like application in our application for you to stay on top of your work at all times.
-There are numerous methods to get to this screen, feel free to think aloud with some group members on what you think is the quickest

-*Receives Signals from Co-Ceo’s indicating row completion* *Change Slide*
-*Daniel*: Find one school event that you might be interested in from any of the screens that advertise such.
-3, 2, 1, BEGIN!

-*Alex D.*: With school events being difficult to view in the current UVIC Mobile application, we’ve redesigned our application to showcase the University’s events in multiple fashions.
-There are a few different ways to get to the events page.
-Feel free to discuss which one is your favorite!

-*co-CEO’s signal that the rows are complete*
-*Change Slide*

-*Daniel*: Next up, is to find the latest finance/bill that has been paid from the Student Finances page

-*Alex N.*: As we now in our modern world, finances are quite important to track, venture to the Student Finances page to discover a paid Finance Bill!

-*co-CEO’s signal that the rows are complete*
-*Change Slide*

-*Daniel*: Find office hours and ratings for Professor FooBar at Uvic in the Find my Prof page

-*Up for grabs*: Tired of always looking around on your course outline for the office hours?
-No need!
-Our application integrates live feed office hours for every professor as well as a direct RateMyProfessor system!

-*co-CEO’s signal that the rows are complete*
-*Change Slide*

-*Daniel*: Find CSC100 On the future courses pages.
-Currently as our app is in it’s high fidelity prototype stage, we have one course available from our future courses page; Track how many clicks and time it takes to get to CSC100 via our Future Courses feature on the Course Schedule menu.

-*co-CEO’s signal that the rows are complete*
-*Change Slide*

-*Daniel*: Finally, our last task, Signing out

-*Change Slide*
+*timer Starts*

+*User completes tasks as they are able to, and write down their times and clicks for each* *Remind the user if they ask what task they are to do next.
+Do not give any hints as to how the user should accomplish each task*

+*When all tasks are completed:*

-*Daniel*: And with that, we have completed our task evaluations.
-Now we shall move to part two of the evaluation, the qualitative questionnaire.
-It is located under the quantitative data section.
-If needed, all CEO’s will be on the floor to provide help with these questions.
-Don’t hesitate to ask for help.
-Furthermore, once you are done, notify a CEO and we will collect your sheets.
+Facilitator: Now that you have completed all of the tasks we will move to part two of the evaluation, the qualitative questionnaire.
+It is located under the quantitative data section of your form.
+If needed, don’t hesitate to ask for help.
+Furthermore, once you are done, we will collect your sheet(s).

-*change to thank you slide*

-*All of us at front of lab*: thank you so much and have an amazing day!
+Thank you so much, we appreciate your time and participation and have an amazing day!

 ## Cognitive Walkthrough
 ### Tasks